-Emergency medical responders from several states are ready to act, including Lynn Pitts is from Stone Mountain, Georgia.
+Emergency medical responders from several states are ready to act, including Lynn Pitts from Stone Mountain, Georgia.
 She has some advice after working in Texas following Hurricane Harvey.

 “Make sure you have non-perishables,” Pitts says, “because you may not get emergency personnel or any other services to you for days or maybe weeks.”

 She doesn't know where she'll be sent in the coming days for her post-Irma assignment.
 "They haven't let us know, but whatever they decide to have as our mission, that's what we'll go out and do."

 Pitts and other responders arrived in Tallahassee Friday morning.

 “This looks like a huge hurricane – a Katrina-like hurricane – and that, I think, is the most dire issue right now," says Randy Lauer, an incident commander with American Medical Response.
 The medical transportation provider has a contract with FEMA to manage a network of 150 ambulance companies.